flaport/fdtd/readme.md

     def update_E(self):
         # ... [electric field update equation]
         # ... [electric field source update equations]
-        for boundary in self._boundaries:
+        for boundary in self.boundaries:
             boundary.update_E()

     def update_H(self):
         # ... [magnetic field update equation]
         # ... [magnetic field source update equations]
-        for boundary in self._boundaries:
+        for boundary in self.boundaries:
             boundary.update_H()
 ```

-### Perfectly Matched Layer
+#### Perfectly Matched Layer
 a Perfectly Matched Layer (PML) is the state of the art for
 introducing absorbing boundary conditions in an FDTD grid.
 A PML is an impedance-matched absorbing area in the grid.
 It turns out that